shriyagumber/csci596/Proposal/proposal.md

 # Introduction

-While bottom-up teachnique has been most wide-spread for the training of MLIPs, further improvement to these potentials is possible using
+While bottom-up teachnique has been most wide-spread for the training of MLIPs, further improvement to these potentials is possible by re-trained to experimental data using transfer-learning.

 # Literature
 ### Classical Force Field